juliannehiew/Risky-Business/README.md

 Overview of the Analysis:

 In this analysis, several machine learning models are built based on the data provided to help predicting whether a customer is at low or high credit risk.
-Libraries including imbalanced-learn and Scikit-learn are built, along with evaluation models and these techniques, namely Reampling and Ensemble Learning, are applied.
+Libraries including imbalanced-learn and Scikit-learn are built, along with evaluation models and these techniques, namely Resampling and Ensemble Learning, are both applied.
 In the first couple of models I oversampled the data using randomoversampler and smote algorithms and undersample the data with the clustercentroid algorithm.
-In the remaining models I used a combination approach to over and undersample the data using smoteenn.
+In the remaining models, I used a combination approach to over and undersample the data using smoteenn.
 Finally, I compared two machine learning models that minimize bias, balancedrandomforestclassifier and easyensembleclassifier.

 ## Results: